RendangMC/DropLock/README.md

-# @clytage/template
+# DropLock

-A template to generate well-configured project base for Clytage.
+A configurable plugin that allows you to disable/prevent dropping items from inventory for your world/server.